annieyang1993/careerboard/README.md

 ----------------------

 CryptoCareerBoard is an online job board where users can search for and filter Web 3 jobs based on experience level, location, skills, and other relevant factors.
-Users can choose to apply to jobs via the "Apply" button, subscribe to the weekly newsletter, or post their own job openings (for a set fee).
+Users can choose to apply to jobs via the "Apply" button, subscribe to the weekly newsletter, or post their own job openings.

 Link to live website: https://cryptocareerboard.com/#/